14 Post-earnings announcement drift

 14.4 Post-earnings announcement drift

-Bernard and Thomas (1989) is a careful and persuasive paper that rewards close reading when you have time.
-Bernard and Thomas (1989) builds on Foster et al. (1984), which measures earnings surprise relative to expectations from Model 5 of Foster (1977), but also considers two alternative denominators.
+The paper by Bernard and Thomas (1989) is a careful and persuasive one that rewards close reading when you have time.
+Bernard and Thomas (1989) build on the work of Foster et al. (1984) in measuring earnings surprise relative to expectations from Model 5 of Foster (1977); Bernard and Thomas (1989) also consider two alternative denominators.

 \[ FE_i^1 = \frac{Q_{i,t} - E[Q_{i,t}]}{|Q_{i,t}|} \] \[ FE_i^2 = \frac{Q_{i,t} - E[Q_{i,t}]}{\sigma \left(Q_{i,t} - E[Q_{i,t}]\right)} \]